magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

 contemplation.
 If there is clear insight at that moment, you penetrate the matter with wisdom and prevent it creating any suffering in the mind.
-If there is not yet clear insight, you let the matter go temporarily through the practice of meditation and don’t allow the mind to attach.
+If there is not yet clear insight, you let the matter go temporarily through the practice of samatha meditation and don’t allow the mind to attach.
 At some point in the future, your insight will certainly be strong enough to penetrate it, because sooner or later you will develop insight powerful enough to comprehend everything that still causes attachment and suffering.

 Ultimately, the mind has to make a great effort to struggle with and overcome the reactions to stimulations by every kind of sense object and